katajakasa/Utuputki2/README.md

 2. Create a new virtual host: `sudo rabbitmqctl add_vhost utuputki`
 3. Grant all rights to user on vhost: `sudo rabbitmqctl set_permissions -p utuputki utuputki ".*" ".*" ".*"`

 ### 3.3.
+Setting up MySQL

+After installing mysql, this is how you set up a database:
+1. On commandline, run `mysql -u root -p`.
+This will take you to MySQL command prompt.
+2. On mysql commandline, run `CREATE DATABASE utuputki2;`.
+3. On mysql commandline, run `GRANT ALL PRIVILEGES ON utuputki2.* To '<username>'@'localhost' IDENTIFIED BY '<password>';`.
+Pick a good username and password, and make sure to change 'localhost' if your server is located elsewhere.
+Database name may be switched if you wish to do so (remember to update your configuration accordingly!).

+### 3.3.
 Nginx

 It is generally a good idea to let a web server like Nginx serve all your video files and static content, freeing tornado to handle only the sockjs connections.
 An example nginx configuration can be found at `deploy/utuputki-nginx.conf`.